+CURRENT PUBLICATIONS

-CURRENT PUBLICATIONS Scientific American, September, 1966.
+Scientific American, September, 1966.
 Special issue on computers.
 Covers the field fairly well, from describing how a NAND gate works to giving a computer program for playing checkers.
 Good bibliography for each of the 12 articles.

 This issue sold out fast and the publisher has no copies left, so you may have to go to the library.

-Computer design series in Electronic Design magazine, by an IBM advisory engineer.
+Computer design series in Electronic Design magazine, by an IBM ad-visory engineer.
 First article in the Sept.
 27, 1966 issue, pages 86-91, "Digital computers are no mystery," showing some of the basic combinations of circuit blocks.
 Second article, in the Oct.
-25, 1966 issue, pages 72-81, gives a checklist to help evaluate module requirements.
+25. 1966 issue, pages 72-81, gives a checklist to help evaluate module requirements.
 Three more articles will appear in this series, but they have not yet been scheduled.

-Occupations in Electronic Computing Systems, 72 pages, 30% from the Supt. of Documents, USGPO.
+Occupations in Electronic Computing Systems, 72 pages, 30¢ from the Supt. of Documents, USGPO.
 If your friends and neighbors ask what kind of jobs there are in computers, or if you'd like to know more about the subject, this is an excellent booklet.
 It describes the history of computing, current status, the digital work-flow process, and 23 computer occupations in detail.
 Also includes a glossary, a long and good bibliography, and sources of additional information, such as ACM, BEMA and IEEE.

+CATALOGS

-CATALOGS Clary Datacomp Systems 788 Bloomfield Avenue West Caldwell, New Jersey 07007 Incidentally, there was very little you need to order by mail: 5 Number 3 -- December 1966 The Amateur Computer Society is open to all who are interested in building and operating a digital computer that can at least perform automatic multiplication and division, or is of a compar-ative complexity.
-For membership in the ACS, and a subscription of at least eight issues of the Newsletter, send \$3 (or a check made out to me) to Stephen B. Gray Amateur Computer Society 219 West 81 St New York, N.Y.
-10024 The Newaletter will appear about every two months.
-Allied Electronics 100 N. Western Avenue Chicago, Illinois 60690 (Get the Industrial catalog) Newark Electronics Corp.
-500 North Pulaski Road Chicago, Illinois 60624 (Branches in Inglewood, Calif.; Cincinatti; Grand Rapids; Denver; Detroit and New York) Both catalogs list semiconductors in two ways: by N numbers and by manufacturer.
+Among the current catalogs to be recommended are those of two companies that are very useful when Incidentally, there was very little you need to order by mail:

+The Amateur Computer Society is open to all who are interested in building and operating a digital computer that can at least perform automatic multiplication and division, or is of a comparative complexity.

+For membership in the ACS, and a subscription of at least eight issues of the Newsletter, send \$3 (or a check made out to me) to Stephen B. Gray

+Amateur Computer Society

+219 West 81 St

+New York, N.Y.
+10024

+The Newsletter will appear about every two months.

+Allied Electronics 100 N. Western Avenue Chicago, Illinois 60690 (Get the Industrial catalog)

+Newark Electronics Corp.

+500 North Pulaski Road

+Chicago, Illinois 60624

+(Branches in Inglewood, Calif.;

+Cincinatti; Grand Rapids; Denver; Detroit and New York)

+Both catalogs list semiconductors in two ways: by N numbers and by manufacturer.
 Using the N list, you can compare prices.

 The 1967 Newark catalog has ten pages on ICs, made by Motorola, Texas Instruments, Raytheon, General Electric, General Instrument, Sylvania and Sprague.
 Nearly all digital.
-Cheapest J-K flip-flop listed is Motorola's Unibloc MRTL dual FF for \$2, 1-999, as noted in the first ACS Newsletter ANSWERS TO PREVIOUS PROBLEMS 2-1.
+Cheapest J-K flip-flop listed is Motorola's Unibloc MRTL dual FF for \$2, 1-999, as noted in the first ACS Newsletter

+ANSWERS TO PREVIOUS PROBLEMS

+2-1.
 Is there a book or article on designing memory-core drivers?

+Doesn't seem to be.
+I've asked several core manufacturers, but none has found anything.
+Looks like the designers are keeping their secrets to themselves.

+Number 3 -- December 1966

+PROBLEM FOR THIS ISSUE

+3-1.
+Instead of using a set of pushbuttons for manual input to every register, how can one use one set of pushbuttons and some kind of switching system?

+TRADING CORNER